datacarpentry/image-processing/episodes/03-skimage-images.md

 So, when we are working with skimage images, we specify the *y* coordinate first, then the *x* coordinate.
-And, the colors are stored as *RGB* values - red in layer 0, green in layer 1, blue in layer 2.
+And, the colours are stored as *RGB* values - red in layer 0, green in layer 1, blue in layer 2.

-> ## Coordinate and color channel order
+> ## Coordinate and colour channel order
 >
 > CAUTION: it is vital to remember the order of the coordinates and
-> color channels when dealing with images as NumPy arrays.
+> colour channels when dealing with images as NumPy arrays.
 > *If* we are manipulating or accessing an image array directly,
 > we specifiy the y coordinate first, then the x.
 > Further, the first channel stored is the red channel,